Useful Notes: Heresies And Heretics

 - A slight clarification is in order.
 While Protestantism is in fact considered a heresy, most Protestants are not considered heretics.
 Since they were never Catholic in the first place, being a Catholic heretic is rather impossible.

 - Jansenism — 17th century.
-Jansenius, the bishop of Ypres, France, wrote a paper on Augustine that redefined the doctrine of grace.
-Among other things, the Jansenists taught the Christ died only for those who would ultimately be saved, and not for all men.
+Cornelius Jansen, the bishop of Ypres in what was then French-controlled Flanders (it is today in Belgium), wrote a paper on Augustine that redefined the doctrine of grace.
+Among other things, the Jansenists taught the Christ died only for those who would ultimately be saved, and not for all men—basically, an adaptation of the Calvinist Protestant soteriology to Catholicism.
+(Considering that Jansen was originally from the Netherlands, where Calvinist Reformed Protestantism was strong, this is hardly surprising).
 This and other Jansenist beliefs were condemned in 1653 by Pope Innocent X.

 The Galileo Affair